Effective minimal model and unconventional spin-singlet pairing in Kagome superconductor CsV3Sb5

 Here the eigenvalues $\lambda_{\alpha}$ are the superconducting pairing strengths and $g_{i}^{\alpha}(k)$ the corresponding eigenfunctions. $V_{G}$ is the area of a Brillouin zone, $i$ and $j$ are the band indices of Fermi surface vectors $k$, $k'$, respectively, $|v_{F_{j}}( k^{\prime} )|$ is the magnitude of the Fermi velocity.
 The largest pairing strength $\lambda_{\alpha}$ determines the highest transition temperature and the corresponding eigenfunction $g_{i}^{\alpha}(k)$ shows the symmetry of the gap function.
 Throughout this paper we perform the calculations at temperature of $k_{B}T=0.002$ eV. \\

 {\it Momentum-resolved Spin Susceptibility}: The distribution of spin susceptibility in momentum space may not only disclose the spin fluctuation modes or the magnetic order, but also provide the superconductive pairing information.
-The RPA spin susceptibility of the effective minimal model for pristine CsV$_{3}$Sb$_{5}$ shows six peaks near ${\bf q}_{1} \approx \frac{1}{4}\Gamma K$ and other five sixfold-symmetric wavevectors, as seen the red points in Fig. \ref{Fig.sus}(a).
+The RPA spin susceptibility of the effective minimal model for pristine CsV$_{3}$Sb$_{5}$ shows six peaks near ${\bf Q}_{1} \approx \frac{1}{4}\Gamma K$ and other five sixfold-symmetric wavevectors, as seen the red points in Fig. \ref{Fig.sus}(a).
 In the lines connecting these maxima, the magnitude of the spin susceptibility is also very large, as seen the yellow lines in Fig. \ref{Fig.sus}(a).
-These indicate that there exist multi-mode antiferromagnetic spin fluctuations.
-We also find that these peaks are enhanced with the increase of the Coulomb correlation U or the decline of the temperature, as seen in \ref{Fig.sus}(b) and Fid.S3 in {\it Supplementary Materials}. \\
+These indicate that there exist multi-mode antiferromagnetic or spin-density-wave fluctuations.
+We also find that these peaks are enhanced with the increase of the Coulomb correlation U, as seen in Fig. \ref{Fig.sus}(b). \\

 Note that the e-ph coupling mechanism could not account for the origin of the superconductivity in CsV$_{3}$Sb$_{5}$, the spin-fluctuation mechanism seems a plausible candidate.
-In the theory of spin-fluctuation mediated superconductivity, the pair scattering $\Gamma^{s}_{i,j}(k,k^{\prime})$ of a Cooper pair at k to k$^{\prime}$ is proportional to the RPA spin susceptibility\cite{Hirschfeld-PhysRevB-95-174504,Scalapino-RevModPhys-84-1383}, one expects that the gap function on different parts Fermi surface connected by ${\bf q}_{1} \approx \frac{1}{4}\Gamma K$ and other sixfold-symmetric wavevectors has opposite signs, according to the linearized gap equations. \\
+In the theory of spin-fluctuation mediated superconductivity, the singlet pair scattering $\Gamma^{s}_{i,j}(k,k^{\prime})$ of a Cooper pair at k to k$^{\prime}$ is proportional to the RPA spin susceptibility\cite{Hirschfeld-PhysRevB-95-174504,Scalapino-RevModPhys-84-1383}, one expects that the gap function on different parts Fermi surface connected by ${\bf q}_{1} \approx \frac{1}{4}\Gamma K$ and other sixfold-symmetric wavevectors has opposite signs, according to the linearized gap equations. \\